zhaoshuoxp/Pipelines-Wrappers/README.md

 ./cellranger.sh -g mm10 -m atac -a /path/to/cellranger/count/output/with/all/samples/
 ```

 > Sequencing depth normalization is not recommended in most situations.
-For RNA data, merging the data matrix in Seurat/scanpy is a more efficient way.
+For RNA data, aggregating the data matrix in Seurat/Scanpy is a more efficient way.

 ####  Output

 All results will be store in current (./) directory.

 * For indivdual cellranger count run, each samples will be stored in a filder named by their predicted prefixes.
-* For aggregation run, merged data will be stored in "aggr" folder and a aggr.csv will be created if no csv file designated.
+* For cellranger aggr run, aggregated data will be stored in "aggr" folder and a aggr.csv will be created if no csv file designated.

 > For more details of the cellranger output, see [RNA](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/outputs/cr-outputs-overview), [ATAC](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/using/count), and [Multiome](https://www.10xgenomics.com/support/software/cell-ranger-arc/latest/analysis/outputs/understanding-output)